municipioriogrande/blog/plugins/press-permit-core/readme.txt

 = 2.3.11 - 9 May 2016 =
 * Perf : Simplify query clauses that ensure non-blockage of unfiltered post types for anonymous viewer
 * Fixed : Pro - Don't propagate bbPress exceptions to topics and replies needlessly
-* Change : Pro - Better formatting for support key status UI
+* Change : Pro - Better formatting for license key status UI
 * Change : Move most hardcoded style rules in plugin admin to CSS

 = 2.3.10 - 28 Apr 2016 =
 * Fixed : On sites that have third party code assigning page parents with a different post type, saving exceptions for "page and sub-pages" causes the storage of unused exception records.
 This has no functional effect, but presented a performance issue or even script timeout on sites that have thousands of page children.
 * Compat : WPML (and possibly other plugins) - if PP filtering of a post type is disabled, posts of that type are not readable to anonymous users
-* Pro : Permissions > Settings > Install now displays link to presspermit.com account page for display of support key(s) and activated site(s)
+* Pro : Permissions > Settings > Install now displays link to presspermit.com account page for display of license key(s) and activated site(s)

 = 2.3.9 - 12 Apr 2016 =
 * Compat : WP 4.5 - Exception metaboxes on Edit Term screen were missing